Training Tips

 That is less time than most people spend watching TV in a single month.
 It is less than two full work weeks.
 Spread across 13 weeks, it is manageable.

 And at the end of those 150 hours, you will have done something that most people never do.
-You will have stood on top of a mountain and known, with absolute certainty, that you earned it.
+You will have stood on top of a mountain and known, with certainty, that you earned it.

 Start This Week